rindah89/africaPhamacyDocker/PERFORMANCE_GUIDE.md

 # 🚀 Performance Optimization Guide

-This guide outlines the performance optimizations implemented in your Karen Pharmacy application and provides recommendations for further improvements.
+This guide outlines the performance optimizations implemented in your Africa Pharmacy application and provides recommendations for further improvements.

 ## 📊 Current Optimizations Implemented